integritychain/ml-kem-rs/README.md

 ![Apache2/MIT licensed][license-image]
 ![Rust Version][rustc-image]

-[mlKem] Module-Lattice-Based Key-Encapsulation Mechanism Standard written in pure Rust.
+[MlKem] Module-Lattice-Based Key-Encapsulation Mechanism Standard written in pure Rust.

-This library implements the FIPS 203 **draft** standard in pure Rust.
-All three security parameters sets are fully functional.
-The code does not require the standard library, e.g. `#[no_std]`, and has no heap allocations so will be suitable for WASM and embedded applications.
+This library implements the FIPS 203 **draft** standard in pure Rust with minimal and mainstream dependencies.
+All three security parameter sets are fully functional.
+The code does not require the standard library, e.g. `#[no_std]`, and has no heap allocations so will be suitable for WASM, embedded and bare-metal applications.
 Significant performance optimizations will be forthcoming.

 See: <https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.203.ipd.pdf>